-Let’s say that the unallocated space is after “C” drive and before the “D” drive.
-So, in this case, the unallocated space is after “C” drive and there is no unallocated space immediately after “D” drive.
-Because of this, when I right-click on “C” drive/partition, Windows displays Extend volume option.
-The same option is grayed out when I right-click on “D” drive because the unallocated space is not immediately after the “D” drive.
-In the picture below, the unallocated space is to the right of the partition “C”, and Windows allows me to extend “C” drive without any issues.
+Let’s say that the unallocated space is after the “C” drive and before the “D” drive.
+So, in this case, the unallocated space is after the “C” drive and there is no unallocated space immediately after the “D” drive.
+Because of this, when I right-click on “C” drive/partition, Windows displays the Extend volume option.
+The same option is grayed out when I right-click on the “D” drive because the unallocated space is not immediately after the “D” drive.
+In the picture below, the unallocated space is to the right of the partition “C”, and Windows allows me to extend the “C” drive without any issues.

 Once again, in this situation, we recommend using the excellent MiniTool Partition Wizard free edition to extend your partition without any issues.